RadimBaca/SQL_window_function_rewrite/README.md

 - `-l` - type of logical tree (LateralAgg, LateralLimitTies, LateralDistinctLimitTies, JoinMin, BestFit)
 - `-f` - file name with input SQL query

 The output is a rewritten SQL query.
 Please remember that despite the fact that we can specify the DBMS type, the input SQL query must correspond to the MSSql syntax.
+Rewriter assumes that the ORDER BY attributes in the window function can not be NULL.
+This behavior can be changed in the wf_microbenchmark::rewriteSQL method.

 An example of the rewrite:

 ```shell
 java -jar target/sqlrewriting-1.0-SNAPSHOT.jar -r -d PostgreSQL -l BestFit -f sql/unittests/input_test.sql